pmichaillat/wunk/readme.md

 ### Phase diagrams for the WUNK model

-The folder `keynote` includes the following phase diagrams for the WUNK model:
+The folder `wunk` includes the following phase diagrams for the WUNK model:

 * `wunk_normal.key` - WUNK model in normal times (fig. 1B in the [article](https://doi.org/10.1162/rest_a_00893))
 * `wunk_zlb.key` - WUNK model at the ZLB (fig. 1D in the [article](https://doi.org/10.1162/rest_a_00893))